-This bill will mean that we do not need to wait for the consolidated quarterly financial statements to see where there are gaps in our public service funding.
+This bill will mean that we do not need to wait for the Consolidated Quarterly Financial Statements to see where there are gaps in our public service funding.
 This is a good thing, particularly at the current time, but at any time this is useful.
-We saw in the March quarterly consolidated financial report that was tabled on Tuesday that, on 21 January, the entirety of the \$79 million of the Treasurer's Advance was put into Canberra Health Services.
+We saw in the March Quarterly Consolidated Financial Report that was tabled on Tuesday that, on 21 January, the entirety of the \$79 million of the Treasurer's Advance was put into Canberra Health Services.
 We understand from other events why that has happened, but it would be fantastic to get formal and official notification of that so that everybody can see these things as they happen.
-This bill plugs the gap that we currently have in our system regarding tracking these changes and these unexpected expenditures of money that people have maybe found difficult to follow without this kind of reporting.
-We are very happy to support this reform.
+This bill plugs the gap that we currently have in our system about tracking these changes and these unexpected expenditures of money that people have maybe found difficult to follow without this kind of reporting.
+So we are very happy to support this reform.